JaniHarkonen/DumpEmSuite2/README.md

 ## Project Setup

-**WARNING!** This project was developed on Windows and will most likely work not other operating systems due to the heavy reliance on direct calls to OS-specific features, such as reading/writing files and executing Windows shell commands.
+**WARNING!** This project was developed on Windows and will most likely not work on other operating systems due to the heavy reliance on direct calls to OS-specific features, such as reading/writing files and executing Windows shell commands.
 Also, this electron app is **NOT** sandboxed and has no set **Content Security Policy**, so it has access to the file system and can contact CDNs.
 However, the app CAN be ran offline, and only connects to the TradingView's widget CDN when charts are loaded in.

 ### Install